libliflin/safeql/README.md

     -- all sql executed will fail with security error if not from CD, Artist, Producer close connection
 8. DDL will have many options for programatic schema declaration.
+9. I want this to be the easiest DBMS to set up.
+10. I want this to be the fastest DBMS to set up.
+11. I want to accept all configurations of other DBMS.
+12. I want to have front ends for all syntaxes other DBMS.